 The district uses a multi-shift lunch period to accommodate all students.
 Monthly menus are posted on the district webpage under the Parent/Student Tab.
 Those households without computer access can contact the Food Services Department for menus to be sent to their home.
-Parents/Guardians are to fill out the Free and Reduces Lunch Forms as soon as possible and return the form to the principal's office for processing.
+Parents/Guardians are to fill out the Free and Reduced Lunch Form as soon as possible and return the form to the principal's office for processing.

 Students are not permitted to charge their lunch.
-Parents/guardians are encouraged to prepay student meals through our online payment system which is accessible through www.payforit.net.
+Parents/guardians are encouraged to prepay student meals through our online payment system, accessible through our website and https://bcss.sodexomyway.com/.
 Personal checks for prepayment of meals will also be accepted.
 Personal checks should be made payable to BCSSSD Cafeteria.
 If prepayment is not an option, students should bring the exact change for their meals.
+Only the payment that goes to regular breakfast/lunch orders is reimbursable.
+All lunch orders must be processed and paid in the homeroom.
 If a student requests an additional breakfast/lunch (a la carte), he/she must order it and pay in the cafeteria line.
-Only the payment that goes to regular breakfast/lunch orders is reimbursable and must be paid in the homeroom.
-All a la carte purchases are not eligible for reimbursement.
-Students are to remain in the dining hall until the end of the breakfast/lunch period.
-Students will be dismissed from the dining hall only by the supervising staff.
-Food is not allowed to be eaten in the halls, or unauthorized rooms of the school.
+Additionally, a la carte purchases are not eligible for reimbursement.

+Students are to remain in the cafeteria until the end of the breakfast/lunch period.